edgio-docs/edgio-docs/guides/caching.md

     // Other options...
     edge: false
   })
-  // The route will need to send a response for the routing to finish processing
+  // The route will need to send a response to prevent the request from continuing on to subsequent routes.
   // This example sends the request through to a backend defined as "origin" which will complete the request cycle await proxy('origin')
 })